sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 Due to a C/C++ backend, TensorFlow is able to run faster than pure Python code.
 A TensorFlow application uses a structure known as a data flow graph.
 In TensorFlow version 1.0, by default, every graph had to be run within a TensorFlow session.
 This only allowed for the entire graph to be run all at once and made it hard to debug the computation graph.
 The only way to get around this and be able to debug the code was to use Eager Execution.

-Eager execution is a flexible machine learning platform for research and experimentation, providing:
+Eager Execution is a flexible machine learning platform for research and experimentation, providing:

 * An intuitive interface so the code can be structured naturally and use Python data structures.
 Small models and small data can be quickly iterated.
 * Easier debugging by providing the ability to call operations directly to inspect code line by line and test changes.